 Depending on the particular circumstances of the situation, especially in all situations that could pose an immediate threat to the community and individuals, the University may also post a copy of the notice in each residence hall, and on doors of each on-campus building.
-Anyone with information warranting a timely warning should report the circumstances to the Campus Security Office at (671) 735-2370 or 482-8671, or 888-2456 (Security Cell), 649-3127 (G4S dispatch), or in person to any Crisis and Disaster Management Team Member located in the main office of the

-Vice President of Administration and Finance in the Leon Guerrero building or respective Dean or Director's offices on campus.
+Anyone with information warranting a timely warning should report the circumstances to the Campus Security Office at (671) 888-2456, or in person to any Crisis and Disaster Management Team Member located in the main office of the Vice President of Administration and Finance in the Leon Guerrero building or respective Dean or Director's offices on campus.